 When it comes to National Parks in Costa Rica, Braulio Carrillo National Park is one of the best.
-Although not as well known as Corcovado National Park, it is one of the most accessible with lots of trails and a fun way to spend a day hiking.
+Although not as well-known as Corcovado National Park, it is one of the most accessible with lots of trails and a fun way to spend a day hiking.

-There is a lot to know about this National Park so lets get started with the basics
+There is a lot to know about this National Park so let’s get started with the basics.

-It was named in honor of the president who promoted the cultivation of coffee.
 The 44,099-hectare park (84 percent of which is primary forest) extends from 2,906 meters above sea level atop Volcán Barva down to 36 meters at La Selva, in Sarapiquí in the Caribbean lowlands.

-This represents the greatest altitudinal range of any Costa Rica park.
+This represents the greatest altitudinal range of any Costa Rica Park.
 Temperature and rainfall vary greatly and are extremely unpredictable.
 At higher elevations, temperatures range from 15° to 22° C.